Skip to main content

 Adding another region

-In the diagram below I have added UK West as the secondary region.
-UK West is a bit of an abomination so I don't really know why you would want to do that.
+In the diagram below, I've added UK West as the secondary region.
+UK West is a bit of an abomination so I don't really know why you'd want to do that.

 I dislike diagrams that appear to show traffic going through Azure Traffic Manager, or indeed in the old days an F5 Global Traffic Manager (GTM).
 DNS is, to network engineers, control plane traffic and should be off to the side somewhere.
-Having said that I have never worked out a way to represent it well in a diagram.
+Having said that, I've never worked out a way to represent it well in a diagram.

-Again for many that's enough.
-If your customers are likely to be geographically close to your Azure region, or latency isn't a big deal for your application, then you can again get your coat and head out of the door with the satisfaction of a job well done.
+Again, for many that's enough.
+If your customers are likely to be geographically close to your Azure region, or latency isn't a big deal for your application, then you can again get your coat and head out the door with the satisfaction of a job well done.

 Customers everywhere